MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 ### 2.10: Enable command-line audit logging

-**Guidance**: Not applicable; this guideline is intended for IaaS compute resources.
+**Guidance**: Not applicable to App Service.
+This recommendation is intended for IaaS compute resources.

 **Azure Security Center monitoring**: Not applicable